jacobemery/linux1-ansible-lab/instructions/7_test_restore.md

 Help us on-call-admin, you're our only hope!
 ```
 * You see the notification and click on it.
 Pausing that video you were watching.
 * Your eyes widen... reading.
 You let out a gasp, oh no!
-Your face gets hot, your heart start pumping, mind racing!!!
+Your face gets hot, your heart starts pumping faster, mind racing!!!
 * Then you remember: 'wait I have automation for this.'
 A sense of calm washes over you, shoudlers relax, eyes sharpen.
 * We'll be ok.
 Let's do this...
 * What's the first thing you do?